maticnetwork/whitepaper/README.md

 ## Checkpointing Layer

-Basically, Anyone can stake their Matic tokens on root contract to become a Staker in the checkpointing layer(contract deployed on Ethereum chain).
-This provides a highly decentralized public base layer for Matic side chains.
+Basically, Anyone can stake their Matic tokens on root contract to become a Staker in the PoS checkpointing layer(contract deployed on Ethereum chain).
+This provides a highly decentralized base layer for Matic chain.

 ## Delegates (Block Producers)

 At the Matic blockchain layer we have Delegates selected by PoS Stakers on the base layer with Proof of Solvency who will be creating the Matic Blocks.
-To achieve faster block generation times these Delegates will be low in number. **This layer will achieve ~1 second block generation times at extremely low to negligible transaction fees.**
+To achieve faster block generation times, these Delegates will be low in number. **This layer will achieve ~1 second block generation times at extremely low to negligible transaction fees.**

 ## Checkpointing Mechanism

-On Matic network’s checkpointing layer for every checkpoint interval, a proposer will be chosen among the stakers to propose a checkpoint on the main chain.
-These checkpoints are created by the proposer after validating all the blocks on the Matic block layer and creating the merkle tree of the block hashes since the last checkpoint.
-The merkle root is then broadcasted to the staker network for the signatures of the other stakers in the network.
+On Matic Network’s checkpointing layer, basis our PoS mechanism, for every few blocks on the Matic block layer, a proposer will be chosen among the stakeholders to propose a checkpoint on the main chain.
+These checkpoints are created by the proposer after validating all the blocks on the Matic block layer and creating the Merkle tree of the block hashes since the last checkpoint.
+The Merkle root is then broadcasted to the staker network for their signatures.
 The other stakeholders also verify the proof.
 They approve the proposed block, if it’s valid, by providing their signatures.
 The system needs approval of ⅔ of the stakeholders to propose “header block” to root contract.
 Once the checkpoint is proposed on the mainchain, anyone on the Ethereum mainchain can challenge the proposed checkpoint till a specified period of time.
-If no one challenges it till the passing of the challenge period, the checkpoint is formally included as a valid checkpoint on the main chain.<br/>
+If no one challenges it till the passing of the challenge period, the checkpoint is formally included as a valid checkpoint on the main chain.
 Apart from providing finality on the mainchain, Checkpoints have a very important role to play in withdrawals as they contain the proof-of-burn of tokens in the event of user withdrawal.
-It enables the users to prove their remaining tokens on root contract using Patricia Merkle proof <<TODO - Add patricia merkle formula here>> and header block proof.
-Note that to prove remaining tokens, header block must be committed to Root Chain through PoS (Stakeholders).
-Withdraw process will take Ethereum gas fees as usual.
+It enables the users to prove their remaining tokens on root contract using Patricia Merkle proof and header block proof.
+Note that to prove remaining tokens, the header block must be committed to the Root Chain through PoS (Stakeholders).
+The Withdraw process will incur Ethereum gas fees as usual.
+Through this mechanism, we achieve high transaction speed, high degree of decentralization and finality on Mainchain.
+In our first version which has Ethereum as the base chain, the Ethereum root contract enforces solvency and finality through header block(checkpoints) very efficiently.

 ## Delegate Selection

 Delegates are chosen by Stakers in the checkpointing layer by voting on the mainchain.
-A Delegate is selected for 3 months untill slashed/removed by the network consensus mechanism or is unable to participate in the block production due to any external issue.
+A Delegate is selected for 3 months until slashed/removed by the network consensus mechanism or is unable to participate in the block production due to any external issue.

 ### Seeding of the network
 ```
 1. Matic Network will ask for applications from the public to run the Delegate nodes
-2. It will also run 2 Block Producer nodes itself during the seeding stage of the network
+2. It will also run 3 Block Producer nodes itself during the seed stage of the network
-3. At the epoch the public stakers would select 3-5 block producer nodes
+3. At the epoch, the public stakers will select 3-5 block producer nodes
 4. These 4-5 nodes will be kickstarted with a Matic Chain N(number of) genesis configuration
 ```